An End-to-End Network for Co-Saliency Detection in One Single Image: Experiments

-In the experiments, we use four metrics to evaluate the performance by compute pixel-wise error between prediction saliency map and the mask of ground truth, which is mean absolute error (MAE), the Precision and Recall (PR)~\cite{borji2015salient}, and F-measure using adaptive thresholds~\cite{achanta2009frequency,li2016deep}.
+We examine the performance in the experiments by computing pixel-wise errors between the prediction saliency map and the mask of ground truth.
+The metrics we used include the mean absolute error (MAE), the precision and recall (PR)~\cite{borji2015salient,zou2018scis}, and the F-measure~\cite{achanta2009frequency,li2016deep}.
+The precision and recall are formulated as follows:

+where $P$ denotes the ratio of detected salient pixels in the predicted co-saliency map, and $G$ denotes the ratio of detected salient pixels in the ground-truth map, according to an adaptive threshold.
+Generally, high precision and recall are both required, which can be represented by a fused metric F-measure,

+where $\beta^{2}$ is set as 0.3 to give the precision a higher weight than recall as suggested in~\cite{achanta2009frequency}.
+MAE score can be computed as: